AnyFetch/developers.anyfetch.com/getting-started.md

 * `401 UnauthorizedError`: you did not specify a token, or your token is invalid / has been revoked.
 * `405 MethodNotAllowedError`: you used a POST instead of a GET, or vice versa.
 * `409 InvalidArgumentError`: you used a non existing argument.
+* `500 InternalServerError`: we are currently upgrading or expericening troubles; please try again in a few minutes.

 ## HTTP Redirects